Which of the following does not describe the standard normal dist... | Study Prep in Pearson+

 1

-Step 1: Understand the properties of the standard normal distribution.
-It is a special case of the normal distribution with a mean (\mu) of 0 and a standard deviation (\sigma) of 1.
+Step 1: Recall the definition of the standard normal distribution.
+It is a normal distribution with a mean (\mu) of 0 and a standard deviation (\sigma) of 1.
+This means its probability density function is centered at zero and spread according to a standard deviation of one.

-Step 2: Recall that the standard normal distribution is symmetric about its mean.
-This means the left and right sides of the curve are mirror images.
+Step 2: Understand the properties of the normal distribution curve.
+The total area under the curve of any probability density function, including the standard normal distribution, must equal 1 because it represents the total probability.

-Step 3: Remember that the total area under the standard normal curve equals 1, representing the total probability of all outcomes.
+Step 3: Recognize the symmetry property of the standard normal distribution.
+The curve is perfectly symmetric about the mean (which is zero), meaning the left and right sides of the curve are mirror images.

-Step 4: Recognize that the standard normal distribution is not skewed; skewness measures asymmetry, and the standard normal distribution has zero skewness.
+Step 4: Identify what skewness means.
+Skewness refers to the asymmetry of a distribution.
+A distribution skewed to the right has a longer tail on the right side, which is not true for the standard normal distribution since it is symmetric.

 Watch next